Skeletor-star/Chat-App/README.md

 ```bash
  npm run start
  ```
-Open your web browser and navigate to http://localhost:3000 (or the port you specified in the configuration).
-You should see the to-do list application interface where you can add, view, and manage your tasks.
+Open your web browser and navigate to http://localhost:5000 (or the port you specified in the configuration).
+You should see the Chat-App application interface where you can chat with your colleagues.